Mathenics/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3. Script that prints the contents of two files
 4. display last ten lines of a file
 5. display the first ten lines of a file
+6. display the third line of a file